agmarrugo/agmarrugo.github.com/source/_posts/2015-10-19-grading-lab-reports-workflow.md

 This is easy to fill out, looks nice and is well formated.
 I can preview it - if I want – in [Marked][marked] or in any other markdown previewer.
 But the truth is, I'm fine viewing it just like that in plain text.
 The tedious part comes when I need to copy the grades from this file to a spreadsheet.

 This is where [automating the boring stuff][automate] in python makes this a fun and interesting problem to spend an evening solving with a script.
-The following script takes an input text file like formatted like the one previously shown.
+The following script takes an input text file formatted like the one previously shown.

 ```python grades2csv.py https://gist.github.com/agmarrugo/5781fbf3d42f26cd2114 Link